andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 ## Controller-Generated Resources

-The MultiRoleInference controller reconciles one CR into the following resources:
+The MultiRoleInference controller reconciles one CR into the following 6 types of resources:

 ### 1. Prefill InferenceSet(s)